Trace Anomaly of Weyl Fermions via the Path Integral: Introduction

 where $\Box$ is the Laplacian, $W^2=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}-2R_{\mu\nu}R^{\mu\nu}+\frac{1}{3}R^2$ is the Weyl tensor squared and $E_4=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}-4R_{\mu\nu}R^{\mu\nu}+R^2$ the 4-dimensional topological Euler density see e.g. \cite{Duff:1993wm}.
 The last term is the topological (Pontryagin) density $\RRt \equiv \frac{1}{2}\epsilon^{\mu\nu\rho\sigma}R_{\alpha\beta\mu\nu}\tensor{R}{^\alpha^\beta_\rho_\sigma}$ which has been {found to be non-vanishing} in \cite{Bonora:2014qla} {and is known to satisfy the Wess-Zumino consistency condition \cite{Bonora:1985cq}.} It is analogous to the topological gauge field term $F\tilde F \equiv \frac{1}{2} \epsilon^{\mu\nu\rho\sigma} F_{\mu\nu} F_{\rho \sig}$ which appears in the ABJ anomaly \cite{Bell:1969ts,Adler:1969er,Adler:1969gk,Bardeen:1969md} and shares the same $C$-, $P$- and $T$- transformation properties

 such that $\RRt$ is $P$-, $CP$-odd and $CPT$-even.
-Over the last few years a controversy has spanned over the literature since some authors have obtained a non-vanishing $e$ \cite{Bonora:2014qla,Bonora:2015nqa,Bonora:2017gzz,Bonora:2018ajz,Bonora:2018obr,Bonora:2022izj,Liu:2022jxz,Liu:2023yhh} whereas others have found it to be vanishing \cite{Bastianelli:2016nuf,Bastianelli:2019zrq,Frob:2019dgf,Abdallah:2021eii,Abdallah:2023cdw}.
-Weyl fermions are subtle and probe spacetime in their own way as in $d = 2\;(\textrm{mod } 4)$ they give rise to gravitational (diffeomorphism and Lorentz) anomalies \cite{Alvarez-Gaume:1983ihn}, or more definitely to Lorentz anomalies \cite{LEUTWYLER198565,Leutwyler:1985ar}.
-In the specific determinations of $e \neq 0$ there is something similarly unsettling in that the authors found it to be purely imaginary in Lorentzian signature.
-This in fact, together with \eqref{eq:CPT}, implies that its contribution is $CPT$-violating since $T \circ i = - i$ which would indicate a $CPT$ anomaly.\footnote{ $CPT$ is a fundamental symmetry of quantum field theories and has been proven in the axiomatic context even in its curved space formulation \cite{Hollands:2009bke}.} Whereas it was noted that an imaginary $e$ would violate unitarity \cite{Bonora:2014qla}, the $CPT$-violation itself seems to have been overlooked. {This would either mean that such theories have to be discarded \cite{Bonora:2014qla} or supplemented by new particles such as three right-handed neutrinos in the Standard Model.} This together with the fact that an $\RRt$-term with real coefficient in the context $P$- and or $CP$-violation is of importance for phenomenological reasons, e.g. baryogenesis or gravitational waves as reviewed in \cite{Alexander:2009tp}, we consider important to clarify the nature of this anomaly.
+Over the last few years a controversy has spanned in the literature since some authors have obtained a non-vanishing coefficient $e$ \cite{Bonora:2014qla,Bonora:2015nqa,Bonora:2017gzz,Bonora:2018ajz,Bonora:2018obr,Bonora:2022izj,Liu:2022jxz,Liu:2023yhh} whereas others have found it to be vanishing \cite{Bastianelli:2016nuf,Bastianelli:2019zrq,Frob:2019dgf,Abdallah:2021eii,Abdallah:2023cdw}.
+Weyl fermions are subtle and probe spacetime in their own way as in $d = 2\;(\textrm{mod } 4)$ they give rise to gravitational (diffeomorphism and Lorentz) anomalies \cite{Alvarez-Gaume:1983ihn}, or more definitely to Lorentz anomalies \cite{LEUTWYLER198565,Leutwyler:1985ar}.\footnote{ The parity anomaly in QED$_{d=3}$ \cite{Redlich:1983kn} constitutes an example of an anomalous discrete symmetry.
+It is therefore not a priori clear that the Poyntryagin density could not be present.} In the specific determinations of $e \neq 0$ there is something similarly unsettling in that the authors found it to be purely imaginary in Lorentzian signature.
+This in fact, together with \eqref{eq:CPT}, implies that its contribution is $CPT$-violating since $T \circ i = - i$ which would indicate a $CPT$ anomaly.\footnote{ $CPT$ is a fundamental symmetry of quantum field theories and has been proven in the axiomatic context even in its curved space formulation \cite{Hollands:2009bke}.} Whereas it was noted that an imaginary $e$ would violate unitarity \cite{Bonora:2014qla}, the $CPT$-violation itself seems to have been overlooked. {This would either mean that such theories have to be discarded \cite{Bonora:2014qla} or supplemented by new particles such as three right-handed neutrinos in the Standard Model.} This together with the fact that an $\RRt$-term with real coefficient in the context $P$- and or $CP$-violation is of importance for phenomenological reasons (see for example the discussion in \cite{Nakayama:2012gu}), e.g. baryogenesis or gravitational waves as reviewed in \cite{Alexander:2009tp}, and could be observed experimentally \cite{Chu:2022bhj}, we consider it important to clarify the nature of this anomaly.